fbpx

 • Quiet Toys: Leave the noisy toys at home and opt for a few new toys that will hold your child’s interest.
 Here are some awesome airplane toys for toddlers worth checking out!

-• Indestructible Books: These books hardly take up any space (and they are lighter than board books) and they are super durable.
+• Indestructible Books: These books hardly take up any space (and are lighter than board books) and are super durable.
 There’s even one about a Beach Baby!

-• Wipes/Diapers/Pull Ups: I like to keep these in a separate nylon bag so it’s easy to grab for diaper changes in the lavatory.
+• Wipes/Diapers/Pull-Ups: I like to keep these in a separate nylon bag so they’re easy to grab for diaper changes in the lavatory.

-• Lovey/Pacifier: If your toddler has a binky, lovey, or special stuffie, make sure to bring on the airplane.
+• Lovey/Pacifier: If your toddler has a binky, lovey, or special stuffie, make sure to bring it on the airplane.
+Familiar items are especially helpful for kids dealing with jet lag or transitions to a new environment.

 Renting a Car in Hawaii with Toddlers

-Unless you are staying in Waikiki, you’ll want to rent a car in Hawaii.
+Unless you stay in Waikiki, you’ll want to rent a car in Hawaii.
 It’s the easiest way to get around Oahu, Kauai, Maui, and the Big Island.

 And like on the Mainland, Hawaii does require that toddlers be in a car seat (and not a booster seat.)